Skip to main content

 3. Optimizing Database Operations

 For workflow steps that access the database, like insert_greeting in the example, DBOS provides powerful optimizations.
-To see this in action, replace your insert_greeting with the following:
+To see this in action, replace the insert_greeting function in greeting_guestbook/main.py with the following:

 @DBOS.transaction()